iriswang1/BigQuery_JupyterNotebook/README.md

-# BigQuery - Part 1
+# Google BigQuery Tutorial & Exercise from Kaggle

-using Google BigQuery to scale to massive datasets
+#### Part 1 - use Google BigQuery to scale to massive datasets

-This is a [Kaggle](https://www.kaggle.com/learn/intro-to-sql) tutorial and exercise notebook.
-It inlcudes how to interact with SQL database using BigQUery, and build basic blocks of SQL queries.
+[Part 1](https://www.kaggle.com/learn/intro-to-sql) - Introduction: How to interact with SQL database using BigQUery, and build basic blocks of SQL queries on big data.

+#### Part 2 - use Google BigQuery to build machine learning model on datasets too big to fit in memory.

+#### Part 3 - use Google BigQuery to build advanced SQL queries, and optimize queries for speed.

 To be continuted.